 Scheduled Scans

 Configure SCA scan schedules so your dependency data stays current.
-Scans run automatically based on your configured schedule.
+Scans run automatically every 5 minutes the platform checks for due schedules and dispatches them — no CI/CD templates needed.

 Creating a Schedule